 In recognition of Dr. Hruby's contribution to FDA approval of oral TPOXX for the treatment of smallpox and in consideration of Dr. Hruby's role in ongoing development initiatives for TPOXX, the Company and Dr. Hruby entered into an addendum to Dr. Hruby's amended and restated employment agreement on August 10, 2018 pursuant to which Dr. Hruby became eligible for two potential milestone bonuses of \$200,000 each.
-The first bonus will be earned if Dr. Hruby is still employed with the Company and performing the functions of Chief Scientific Officer substantially in accordance with current job responsibilities as of December 31, 2019 and the second bonus will be earned if Dr. Hruby is still employed by the Company and performing the functions of Chief Scientific Officer as noted above as of December 31, 2020.
-If Dr. Hruby's employment with SIGA is terminated or he resigns from his position at SIGA at any point between December 31, 2019 and the end of the term of the addendum, the Company will be obligated to pay Dr. Hruby any unpaid milestone bonus that he has already earned as of the date of his separation.
-SIGA will not pay any prorated share of any milestone bonus if Dr. Hruby's employment with the Company ends before either milestone bonus is earned.
+The first bonus was earned when Dr. Hruby was still employed with the Company and performing the functions of Chief Scientific Officer substantially in accordance with current job responsibilities as of December 31, 2019 and the second bonus was earned when Dr. Hruby was still employed by the Company and performing the functions of Chief Scientific Officer as noted above as of December 31, 2020.
+SIGA would not have paid any prorated share of any milestone bonus if Dr. Hruby's employment with the Company ended before either milestone bonus was earned.

-On January 1, 2020, Dr. Hruby's base salary was adjusted to \$633,386 pursuant to the automatic increase described above.
+On January 1, 2021, Dr. Hruby's base salary was adjusted to \$652,388 pursuant to the automatic increase described above.
 The automatic increase terminates upon the third (3rd) anniversary of the occurrence of a Change of Control.
 The Compensation Committee may increase Dr. Hruby's base salary by additional discretionary amounts but any such additional discretionary amounts shall be disregarded when calculating the amount of any automatic increase in Dr. Hruby's base salary.
 Under the terms of the Post-Plan Hruby Agreement, Dr. Hruby is also eligible to receive an annual cash bonus (separate from the milestone bonuses described above), the target of which is 100% of his base salary.
 In the event of a Change of Control of the Company, Dr. Hruby shall receive an annual cash bonus for the year in which the Change of Control occurs equal to the greater of (i) the target annual bonus for such year or (ii) the annual bonus determined based upon the applicable performance criteria and goals for such year, provided that Dr. Hruby remains employed on the last day of such calendar year.
 The term of his employment, pursuant to the Post-Plan Hruby Agreement, expired at the end of the two (2) year anniversary from when the agreement became effective and automatically renews for additional one (1) year periods unless notice of non-renewal is given; provided, however, that the agreement shall not automatically renew upon the expiration of any subsequent term that ends following the third (3rd) anniversary of the occurrence of a Change of Control.